John McIlroy is Deputy Editor of Auto Express

 There are relatively few icons in the world of modern cars -- but when the Dodge Viper finally spits out its last bit of venom in 2017, it'll be a sad day indeed for a hardcore group of enthusiasts who have long viewed it as a link to a different era.

 Introduced in 1992, the Viper has not been a global sales phenomenon; Dodge has produced around 30,000 examples in total over 25 years but then, Ford makes that many F-150 trucks in a month.

-A limited edition of 28 Vipers -- one of a string of special versions designed to mark Dodge's 25th birthday -- sold out recently in just 40 minutes.
+However, the devotion of Viper followers remains strong; a limited edition of 28 motorsport-influenced Vipers, one of a string of special versions designed to mark the Dodge's 25th birthday, sold out recently in just 40 minutes.

 According to a statement by Dodge, fans can expect one more special edition -- the Dodge Viper Snakeskin ACR -- and are building as many as 31 units to respond to customer requests.
 Orders for those are expected to open in mid-July.

 Why the Viper turned heads

 It's easy to forget that the original Viper was not so much a reaction to customer demand but rather a gift from Dodge to itself.
 The company had flirted with bankruptcy in the late seventies, but had returned to profitability by building a line-up of pretty dull vehicles that nonetheless had mainstream appeal.

 The Viper was the antidote to this.
 Jaws dropped when a near-production-ready concept of the car was shown at the 1989 Detroit motor show, equipped with side exhausts, a cabin perched near the rear wheels and a bonnet that seemed to stretch into the next county.

 Early prototypes were powered by V8 engines but by the time the production version arrived in 1992, it had been fitted with a Lamborghini-tuned aluminium V10 producing a relatively heady 400bhp (brake horsepower).